tyleryouk/00os-origin/00reaper/00OS-commands/documentation/00reaper-templates/README.md

 ## Template Features

 ### Active Request Template
-- Clear status snapshot with cycle stage and cross-references
+- Simple requirements-focused structure with no metadata or status indicators
-- Structured requirements and success criteria
+- Focused exclusively on what needs to be done (requirements and completion criteria)
-- Context references for relevant directories and files
+- Minimal context references for relevant directories and files
-- Clarifications section for ongoing updates
+- Designed to be updated only during step 1, then remain static
-- Workflow checkpoints aligned with the 6-step process
+- Omits cycle tracking information which is maintained in cycle-status.md

 ### Implementation Plan Template
 - Clear mapping between workflow steps and implementation phases